ncr5630/iTelasoft_test/README.md

 ```
     ./before_install_dependency.sh

-    if you installed dependency run this
+    Run this if you want to run it a second time
     ./after_install_dependency.sh

 ```